aurora-rs/aurora-cli-wallet/CONTRIBUTING.md

 ## Before you start

-Before starting to work on a feature or fix, please open an issue on GitHub to discuss it.
+Before starting to work on a feature or fix, please start a discussion on our mailing list at `~aurora/aurora@lists.sr.ht`.
+You can, alternatively, open an issue on GitHub.
 This will help avoid the unfortunate situation in which your patch is rejected.

 ### Security issues

 Please do not report security issues on GitHub.
-Contact me by email at francesco@ceccon.me.
+Send the security report to our security mailing list at `~aurora/security@lists.sr.ht`.

 ### Feature requests